 ePROTECT Respiratory Infections in Macedonian and Albanian languages (https://openwho.org/courses/eprotect-acute-respiratory-infections)

-The ePROTECT course for health professionals in Macedonian is now available on OpenWHO: https://openwho.org/courses/eprotect-acute-respiratory-infections-MK.
+The ePROTECT course for health professionals is also available on OpenWHO in Macedonian: https://openwho.org/courses/eprotect-acute-respiratory-infections-MK.
 This course provides a general introduction to Acute Respiratory Infections (ARIs) and basic hygiene measures to protect against infection.